EZ Rider Parking Transition

 1. Close your EZ Rider account.
 Log into ezrider.bart.gov, make sure your credit/debit card information is up to date, and close your account.
 A refund will be issued to the credit/debit card on file.
 Step-by-step EZ Rider account closure guide is available here.

 2. Register for Tap and Go on the BART Official App.
-Download the BART Official app, create an account, and register for Tap and Go under Daily Fee Parking.
-No hangtags and no stall numbers needed.
+Download the BART Official app, create an account with a new username and password, and register for Tap and Go under Daily Fee Parking.
+No hangtags or stall numbers needed.
 Pay for parking with one tap on the app.
 Step-by-step Tap and Go set-up guide here.

 How To Guides